Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Dangerous Neighborhoods to Avoid in Cincinnati

-- English Woods – English Woods is Cincinnati’s most dangerous neighborhood, with a violent crime rate of 1,351 per 100,000 people and a property crime rate of 6,884 per 100,000.
+• English Woods – English Woods is one of Cincinnati’s most dangerous neighborhoods, with a violent crime rate of 1,351 per 100,000 people and a property crime rate of 6,884 per 100,000.
 It’s adjacent to North Fairmount, and the total crime rate in these neighborhoods is over 230% above the national average.

-- West End – West End, among the high crime neighborhoods of Cincinnati, was largely destroyed in the 1950s to build interstate 75 and hasn’t completely recovered.
-Northwest of downtown, this neighborhood has a violent crime rate of 1,245 per 100,000 and a property crime rate of 6,342 per 100,000.
+• West End – West End, among the high-crime neighborhoods of Cincinnati, was largely destroyed in the 1950s to build Interstate 75 and hasn’t completely recovered.
+Northwest of downtown Cincinnati, this neighborhood has a violent crime rate of 1,245 per 100,000 and a property crime rate of 6,342 per 100,000.

 Things to Know About Safety in Cincinnati